What are fibroid tumors?

 Fibroid embolization, also called uterine artery embolization, is done without surgery.
 It requires only a tiny nick in the skin about the size of a pencil tip.
 It is performed while the patient is conscious but sedated — drowsy and feeling no pain.
 Fibroid embolization is performed by an interventional radiologist, a physician who is specially trained to perform this and other minimally invasive procedures.

 The interventional radiologist makes a small nick in the skin in the groin, through which a tiny tube called a catheter is inserted into an artery.
 The catheter is guided through the artery to the uterus while the interventional radiologist watches the progress of the procedure using a moving X-ray (fluoroscopy).
 When the catheter is in place, the interventional radiologist injects tiny plastic or gelatin sponge particles the size of grains of sand into the artery that supplies blood to the fibroid tumor.
 The particles cut off the blood flow to the fibroid and cause it to shrink.

 How effective is the procedure?

-Although definitive studies have not been completed on the effect of fibroid embolization on a woman’s fertility, early evidence suggests that fibroid embolization generally does not disrupt reproductive function and may be an option for women who wish future pregnancy.
+Although definitive studies have not been completed on the effect of fibroid embolization on a woman’s fertility, early evidence suggests that fibroid embolization generally does not disrupt reproductive function and may be an option for women who wish to become pregnant in the future.

 Fibroid embolization usually requires a hospital stay of one night.
-Total recovery generally takes one to two weeks, but can take longer.
-Fibroid embolization is considered to be very safe, however, there are some associated risks, as there are with almost any medical procedure.
-A small number of patients age 45 or older reportedly have entered into menopause after embolization.
+Total recovery generally takes one to two weeks, but it can take longer.
+Fibroid embolization is considered to be very safe, but there are some associated risks, as there are with almost any medical procedure.
+A small number of patients 45 and older reportedly have entered into menopause after embolization.
 A number of insurance companies are paying for fibroid embolization procedures.

 What can I expect after the procedure?